Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Class of Specifications

 Two underlying challenges make this problem difficult to tackle.
 First and foremost, since the dimension of the system is potentially very high, computing a CBC for a large-scale system is computationally intractable.
-To tackle this issue, we consider a dt-SCS $\mathfrak{S}$ (without internal inputs and outputs) as an interconnection of smaller subsystems $\mathfrak{S_i},$ and utilize the proposed compositional framework to construct a CBC of the interconnected system based on CSBCs of subsystems, as discussed in Section~\ref{section_composition}.
+To tackle this issue, we consider a dt-SCS $\mathfrak{S}$ (without internal inputs and outputs) as an interconnection of smaller subsystems $\mathfrak{S_i}$ (with internal inputs and outputs), and utilize the proposed compositional framework to construct a CBC of the interconnected system based on CSBCs of subsystems, as discussed in Section~\ref{section_composition}.
 The second difficulty is due to the complex specification.
 The notion of CBCs as given in Definition \ref{cbc} only allows us to provide guarantees over safety specifications.
 We now extend this notion to cover properties represented by DSA.
-In order to address this problem, we work with the complement of the given specification represented by a DRA, and then decompose the DRA into simple reachability tasks.
-The negation of each of this task results in a safety problem for which the corresponding CBC is computed along with an appropriate control policy.
+To do this, we decompose the DSA into a set of sequential safety specifications, such that the satisfaction of these safety specifications lead to the satisfaction of the original DSA.
+Then, our problem reduces to computing the corresponding CBCs and appropriate control policies for these safety specifications.

 Let sets $X_0$ and $X_u$, as introduced in Definition~\ref{cbc}, be connected to the atomic proposition $\mathcal{AP}$ via some labeling function $L: X \rightarrow \mathcal{AP}$.
 We assume that these sets are decomposed as $X_0= \prod_{i=1}^{N} X_{0_i}$ and $X_u=\prod_{i=1}^{N} X_{u_i}$.
 In other words, sets $X_0$ and $X_u$ can be written as Cartesian products of their counterparts for subsystems.
 This implies that sets $X_{0_i}$ and $X_{u_i}$, $i \in \{1,\ldots,N\}$, are connected to the corresponding decomposed structure of the atomic proposition $\mathcal{AP}$ via the same labeling function.
 Now, given an interconnected dt-SCS $\mathfrak{S}$ and a desired specification as a DSA $\mathcal{A}$, our aim is to first decompose negation of the specification into simple reachability problems.
 We then compute CBC along with a suitable control policy compositionally via CSBC and local control policies of subsystems by utilizing Theorem \ref{Thm: Comp}.
 Accordingly, we obtain probabilistic upper bounds for these reachability tasks, which can then be combined to acquire an overall lower bound on the probability that solution processes of the interconnected system satisfy the original specification.
 Next, we describe the sequential reachability decomposition method for specifications expressed by DSA, inspired by \cite{topcu}.